River Till, Lincolnshire: Water quality

 The Environment Agency measure the water quality of the river systems in England.
 Each is given an overall ecological status, which may be one of five levels: high, good, moderate, poor and bad.
 There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms and fish.
 Chemical status, which compares the concentrations of various chemicals against known safe concentrations, is rated good or fail.

 The water quality of the River Till system was as follows in 2019.

 The reasons for the quality being less than good include run-off from agricultural and rural land, physical modification of the channel for land drainage, and sewage discharge affecting the lower river sections.
-Like many rivers in the UK, the chemical status changed from good to fail in 2019, due to the presence of polybrominated diphenyl ethers (PBDE), perfluorooctane sulphonate (PFOS) and mercury compounds, none of which had previously been included in the assessment.
+Like most rivers in the UK, the chemical status changed from good to fail in 2019, due to the presence of polybrominated diphenyl ethers (PBDE), perfluorooctane sulphonate (PFOS) and mercury compounds, none of which had previously been included in the assessment.

 In 2011, around 2.5 mi of the Till near Saxilby were affected by Azolla, a fast-growing aquatic fern originally imported to Britain from America in the 1840s for use in ornamental ponds.
 On the river, it was forming dense mats, depriving other river fauna and flora of oxygen and light.
 In order to combat it, the Environment Agency released 8,000 Azolla weevils (stenopelmus rufinasus) into the affected area.
 They feed exclusively on the fern, and were expected to increase rapidly to a population of millions in a few weeks.
 Because they only feed on Azolla, they die out naturally once they have consumed the weed, and do not affect native species.
 Previous attempts to clear the weed by mechanical means in June 2011 had not proved successful.